-MGAC is providing project management and owner’s representation services for the delivery of this new High Performance Computing Center on the campus of the Georgia Institute of Technology.
-The university is looking to create a state-of-the-art\technology nexus within its midtown Atlanta campus.
-The 90,000 SF, threestory data center will be delivered in four phases, and will include 40,000 SF of data hall space, with an ultimate critical load of 8.8MW.
+MGAC provided project management, owner’s representation, and technology solutions services for the delivery of this new High Performance Computing Center on the campus of the Georgia Institute of Technology.
+The university looked to create a state-of-the-art\technology nexus within its midtown Atlanta campus.
+The 90,000 SF, three-story data center delivered in four phases, and includes 40,000 SF of data hall space, with an ultimate critical load of 8.8MW.

 The first phase encompassed 3.2 MW and included the building’s core and shell and critical systems, such as MEP infrastructure, building management, network operations center, security, utilities, and IT network connectivity.
 Phases 2 through 4 will build-out additional blocks of critical systems.

 MGAC’s scope included management of final contract negotiations between all project team members; design management; sub-contractor and equipment procurement; GMP development; and subsequent construction, commissioning, and closeout.

 Key to the project’s success was value engineering the original design without mitigating the levels of power and reliability required by the university.
 As part of the design management phase, MGAC oversaw the careful analysis of the university’s computing needs and operational demand to determine the best path forward to meet these needs but control costs.